nickoala/pnpi/README.md

 Raspbian package is not yet available.
 For now, you have to build the server yourself.

-Install the Go language compiler and libusb:
+Install the Go language compiler (my version is 1.7.4) and libusb:
 ```
 sudo apt-get install golang libusb-1.0-0 libusb-1.0-0-dev
 ```

 Obtain `gousb`, Go's USB package.
 Normally, we do that with `go get`, but `gousb` has introduced some breaking changes recently.
 I need an older version.
-The following gets an older version while preserving Go's directory conventions:
+The following gets that older version while preserving Go's directory
+conventions:
 ```
 mkdir ~/pnpi
 cd ~/pnpi